 5. DON’T PLAY GAMES

 This means don’t do things to aggravate or annoy the opposing counsel.
 Saying you “don’t recall” or “don’t understand” for every single question (when you really do) is also not helpful during a deposition.
 Evading the questions will not prevent the questions from being asked, and the requirement that you answer them truthfully.
 It’s best to just be straight forward, answer the questions, and get through the process.

 Another well known tactic that an attorney may employ to obtain additional information is to ask their question, wait for an answer, then lean back in their chair and be completely silent while maintaining eye contact.
 The idea here is that people generally do not like awkward silences and will fill the silence by talking more.
 The attorney wants you to give your answer, and then fill the following awkward silence with more details on the answer you just provided.
 Don’t fall into this trap.
 If you have given your true, complete answer, allow the silence!

 Depositions can be a stressful experience, but the more you know about what to expect allows you to be better prepared.
 If you need assistance in preparation, or just have questions about being deposed, feel free to contact us for a complementary consultation.

 And finally, as we always say, “If you think you need an attorney, you probably do.”
-Contact us before anything is set in stone.
+Contact us to speak with an experienced estate planning attorney before anything is set in stone.
 We love answering questions!